AlexShubin/MetronomeIdea/README.md

 # Metronome Idea

-💡 An example app of how we can possibly build an accurate metronome with Swift using `AVAudioEngine`.
+💡 An example app demonstrating how an accurate metronome can be built on iOS using Swift and `AVAudioEngine`.

 📝 This one is based on the sample rate - not on some sort of a timer.